Heracleitos/Heracleitos.github.io/README.md

 **Hellenic Complex System Laboratory Software Repository**

-Specifically, the source code of the software developed by Hellenic Complex System Laboratory is available at: https://www.hcsl.com/Tools/.
+Specifically, the source code of the software developed by Hellenic Complex System Laboratory is available at: https://github.com/Heracleitos/Heracleitos.github.io/tree/main/Tools.
+The software, with additional resoures, is also available through the HCSL official website at https://www.hcsl.com/Tools/.

 **Intellectual Property Rights**

-Except where otherwise noted, the material provided by the Hellenic Complex Systems Laboratory, including but not limited to publications, software, and web content, is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/)
+Except where otherwise noted, the material provided by the Hellenic Complex Systems Laboratory, including but not limited to publications, software, and web content, is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 **Logotype and Copyright**